ahampal/user-records-app/README.md

 # User Records App

 A simple react app, that consists of one page, with a table, that you can add entries to, edit entries, and delete entries from.
 Uses CoreUI for react framework on front-end and firebase for back-end.
+See https://user-records-app.web.app/ to view latest deployed changes.

 ## Available Scripts